 Frequently Asked Questions

 Asian Pineapple Sauce uses two more ingredients, that is Soy Sauce and Teriyaki sauce which gives it that perfect Asian touch and taste.
-Add 1 tsp of soy sauce and 1 tsp of teriyaki to teh existing recipe to give it an Asian twist.
+Add 1 teaspoon of soy sauce and 1 teaspoon of teriyaki to teh existing recipe to give it an Asian twist.

 Use crushed pineapple in the juice to make this recipe.
 Replace 1 can (20 oz) for the chopped pineapple and pineapple juice in the existing recipe.